nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

 ## version parameters ##

 - `h2_format`: `int`
-  - h2 file format to use (values include: 0, 15099)
+  - h2 file format to use for TBME output files from h2mixer (to serve as input to mfdn or mfdn-transitions)
+  - must be an h2 format accepted by that code
+  - values include: 0, 15099, 15200

+- `h2_extension`: `str`
+  - h2 file extension to use for TBME output files from h2mixer (to serve as input to mfdn or mfdn-transitions)
+  - values: `"dat"`, `"bin"`

+- `mfdn_driver`: module
+  - mfdn driver module

 - `mfdn_executable`: `str`,
   - mfdn executable name

-- `mfdn_driver`: module
+- `mfdn-transitions_executable`: `str`
-  - mfdn driver module
+  - mfdn-transitions executable name

 ----------------------------------------------------------------
 ## natural orbital parameters ##